-Mississippi Industrial Heritage Museum has partnered with MAKE Magazine to host the 5th Annual Meridian Mini Maker Faire, April 6-7, 2019.
+Mississippi Industrial Heritage Museum has scheduled the 6th Annual Meridian Mini Maker Faire, April 4-5, 2020.
 This event was the first Mini Maker Faire in Mississippi and offers a unique experience.
 Since it is held at Soule’ Steam Feed Works historic factory site, visitors can see the contrast between old equipment and techniques with new, cutting edge technology.
 Previous year’s mini maker faires were a great success and featured makers from around the region.
 Makers ranged from Virtual Sculpting to 3-D printing to robotics to letterpress printing.
-More than 34 makers shared what they were doing with an enthusiastic crowd of visitors aged 8 to 90.
+More than 34 makers shared what they were doing with an enthusiastic crowd of visitors aged 8 to 91.
 The Meridian Mini Maker Faire continues to attract a broad range of makers/demonstrators from a wide field of interests.

 So what is “Maker Faire”?
 Maker Faire creates opportunities for conversations with Makers — tech enthusiasts, crafters, educators, tinkerers, hobbyists, engineers, science clubs, authors, artists, students, and entrepreneurs all come together to show their projects and to talk about what they have learned.
 It is a community-based learning event that inspires everyone to become a maker, and connect with people and projects in their local community.
 Yet, Maker Faire is a “fair” — fun, engaging, and exciting.

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker Movement.
 It’s a place where people show what they are making, and share what they are learning.